Thank you for your interest in Augustine Literacy Project!

 View this short video about our method and the impact of Augustine Literacy Project on the community, tutors and students:

-Augustine tutors receive over 40 hours of training during a seven-day training class.
+Augustine tutors receive training during a five-day training class.
 The class includes a practicum during which the trainee evaluates a student, then teaches four consecutive Augustine lessons under the supervision of an ALP coach.
 The course is taught by a team of experienced trainers who present topics such as: the Orton-Gillingham approach, the five essential components of research-based reading instruction (phonological awareness, phonics, vocabulary, fluency and comprehension), the impact of poverty on literacy skills, the brain and reading, sight words, handwriting, advocacy and more.

 Tutors pay for their tutoring materials and agree to provide a minimum of 60 sessions of free tutoring to a low-income child who is struggling with reading.
 Tutoring sessions take place twice a week, usually during the school day, and last approximately 45 minutes.
 Most tutors continue tutoring beyond the required 60 sessions.